karuvally/karuvally.github.io/_posts/2018-09-18-setting-up-cv-python3.md

 If you are on Debian, do
     $ sudo apt-get install python3-venv

 Once installed, go to someplace where you want to keep the files for your project.
 Create a directory for the same and initialize a virtualenv inside the directory.
-It is done as follows.
+It can be done as follows

     $ mkdir opencv
     $ cd opencv
     $ virtualenv .

 To make a virtualenv work for us, we need to activate it.
 This is done by calling the activate script.

     $ source bin/activate

 Once this is properly done, your prompt should change to something that resembles

     (opencv) $

-Okay.
-Thats it.
-Lets move on.
+That should do it.
+Let us install the libraries.

 # Installing the libraries
 Now we address the elephant in the room.
 Let us setup OpenCV and some of the essential packages to make it work for us.

     $ pip install opencv-contrib-python # the OpenCV package
     $ pip install imutils               # convinience functions